Domestic Abuse policy

 Confidentiality/Data Sharing

-We recognise that incidents of domestic abuse are extremely sensitive, private incidents for survivors to report and will endeavor to deal with such cases confidentially where possible.
+We recognise that incidents of domestic abuse are extremely sensitive, private incidents for survivors to report and will endeavour to deal with such cases confidentially where possible.

 We may however share relevant information with local agencies such as the police, to deal with cases more effectively by either gathering extra evidence to carry out enforcement measures against the perpetrator or sharing information in the interests of the survivor and/or their dependents to provide better or more effective support.